 General Cybercrime Statistics, Scope and Frequency

 That’s in 20 countries, many of which have outdated or even no cybercrime laws.
-Sometimes, you won’t even notice you were a target, like in case your computer becomes a part of a bot network.
-In some cases, you might even have to face financial losses.
+In some cases, you won’t even be aware that you were targeted.
+For example, your computer might have come a part of a bot network without you noticing.
+In other cases, you might even have to face financial losses.

 A natural person is not the only victim of cybercrime – many companies, usually small to midsized ones, have to face up to increasing data breach or denial of service risks.
 This can answer questions about how many cybercrimes are committed each year.
 Companies can lose a significant amount of money in lawsuits and permanently damage their clients’ trust.